SandroLelis/juneteenth/README.md

 <br>

-This projecto tries to review the previous "National Crime: A New National Data Set of Lynchings in the United States, 1883 to 1941." studies.
+This project try to reproduce the previous "National Crime: A New National Data Set of Lynchings in the United States, 1883 to 1941." studies.